Where to Find Affordable Proofreading Services

 2) Browse freelancers’ profiles.

-After you’ve posted a job, you can peruse freelancers’ profiles to determine whether you want to contact anyone in particular.
+After you’ve posted a job, you can peruse freelancers’ profiles to determine whether you want to contact anyone.

 On Freelancer, you can make a direct offer to a proofreader after posting your job.